shuailiz/option_analyzer/README.md

-# Stock Price Range Predictor
+# Opition Analyzer
-This package implement an algorithm for predicting the range of prices for a stock
+This package implement an algorithm for analyzing the behavior of the stock market and giving option trading strategies.

 ## Dependencies
 - tensorflow